Thiago Carpini: São Paulo

 On 11 January 2024, it was announced that Carpini had agreed to become São Paulo's head coach in the place of Dorival Júnior; Tricolor paid a R$ 1 million fee for the coach.
 Under his leadership, São Paulo won the 2024 Supercopa do Brasil over rivals Palmeiras, with Carpini becoming the youngest head coach in the century to win a top tier title, at the age of 39.
 In the 2024 Campeonato Paulista, however, the club was knocked out in the quarterfinals by Novorizontino.

 Carpini was sacked on 18 April 2024, after a poor start in both the 2024 Copa Libertadores and the Série A.

 Vitória

 On 14 May 2024, Carpini replaced Léo Condé at the helm of Vitória also in the top tier.
 On 9 July of the following year, after being knocked out of the 2025 Copa do Nordeste to Confiança, he was dismissed.

 Juventude return

 On 4 August 2025, Juventude announced the return of Carpini as head coach.
+On 4 December, with the club already relegated, he announced he would leave the club at the end of the season.

+Fortaleza

+On 11 December 2025, Carpini was appointed head coach of Fortaleza, also relegated to the second division, on a one-year deal.
+On 23 July of the following year, despite being 5th in the table, he was sacked.

+Remo

+On 16 September 2026, Carpini returned to the top tier after being appointed head coach of Remo.